Have you ever wished you could read minds or speak without words?

 As a psychologist, I make my living talking to people.

-However, it is often the information that I receive through unspoken means such as facial expressions, gestures, and body postures that is most useful.
+However, it is often the information I receive through unspoken means, such as facial expressions, gestures, and body postures, that is most useful.

 While I can’t teach you how to read minds, I can show you how to identify some common nonverbal cues and give you some tips to improve your awareness of nonverbal communication.

-First off, here are some of the ways we rely on nonverbal communication everyday, without even knowing it.
+First, here are some ways we rely on nonverbal communication daily without even knowing it.

-While people may say that someone “wears their heart on their sleeve,” in reality, they’re much more likely to be wearing it on their face.
+While people may say that someone “wears their heart on their sleeve,” they’re much more likely to be wearing it on their face.

-A number of studies have shown that people are able to recognize emotions with a high level of accuracy just based on a brief glimpse at a person’s face.
+Many studies have shown that people can recognize emotions with a high level of accuracy just based on a brief glimpse at a person’s face.

-These studies were also conducted around the world, and they found the same results regardless of where the participants lived.
+They also conducted these studies worldwide and found the same results regardless of where the participants lived.

 One of the other things we assess automatically when meeting a new person is the potential for danger.

-Our brains are able to determine almost instantly, even when looking at a photo of an unknown person, how dominant or submissive they are based solely on their posture and expression.
+Our brains can determine almost instantly, even when looking at a photo of an unknown person, how dominant or submissive they are based solely on their posture and expression.

-These instincts have been honed over centuries to help keep us safe and to identify who we can trust.
+We have honed these instincts over centuries to help keep us safe and to identify who we can trust.

 Other nonverbal signals that are easy to spot are related to dishonesty.

-Though it should be noted that there isn’t any way to be 100% certain that someone is lying based off of a few nonverbal cues, it has been shown that people are more likely to do certain things when being deceptive.
+Though we should note that there isn’t any way to be 100% certain that someone is lying based on a few nonverbal cues, it has been shown that people are more likely to do certain things when being deceptive.